The sun is shining, the sunglasses are out. You go to tweet that perfect sunny picture and … wait … you can't see a thing on your smartphone display!

 For smartphones it's a bigger problem, because they are designed to be used in both orientations, landscape and portrait, for example when taking photos.

-Older HTC phones, such as the HTC One M9, unfortunately tend to dim drastically in landscape when viewed through polarised glasses - exactly at the angle you might want it for taking photos.
+Some HTC phones, such the new HTC U11, unfortunately tend to dim drastically in landscape when viewed through polarised glasses - exactly at the angle you might want it for taking photos.
 You can cock your head, or hold it at and angle to get round that, but it's hardly convenient.
 We've also found the same with some Sony phones, with the Xperia Z3 blacking out entirely when in landscape.

-The Samsung Galaxy S7, however, does a better job, as does the iPhone 6S.
+The Samsung Galaxy S8, however, does a better job, as does the iPhone 7.
 Both remain visible in both orientations.
 You might sometimes see a shimmer, but nothing like the blackout you get elsewhere.

 However, one of the things that can stop this happening is power saving modes.
-Usually the first target for saving power is to reduce the display brightness, and refuse to increase so aggressively in bright conditions.
+Usually the first target for saving power is to reduce the display brightness, and a reluctance to increase brightness so aggressively in bright conditions.
 If you're at a summer festival for the day, you'll want power saving, but you'll also want to see those photos you're sharing, so it's a lose-lose situation.